-The Rocanville TMA currently covers an area of approximately 567 hectares (1,400 acres) of land owned by Nutrien.
+Company.
 Solid potash mine tailings typically consist of 85% to 95% rock salt (NaCl) and 5% to 15% insolubles (carbonate mud = $CaCO_3$, anhydrite mud = $CaSO_4$, and clays like chlorite, illite, and so on).
 An engineered slurry-wall has been constructed around the entire Rocanville TMA.
 The slurry-wall provides secondary containment for any saline mine waters, minimizing brine impacts from the TMA to surrounding surface water bodies and near-surface aquifers.
 Areas surrounding the TMA are closely monitored: this includes everything from daily visual perimeter inspections to annual investigations and inspections of surrounding subsurface aquifers.

-Rocanville currently operates two brine disposal wells near the surface plant of the Rocanville mine where clear salt brine (i.e., no silt, clay slimes or other waste) is drillhole-injected into the Interlake Carbonates, at a depth of approximately 1,200 m to 1,400 m below surface.
+Rocanville currently operates five brine disposal wells near the surface plant of the Rocanville mine where clear salt brine (i.e., no silt, clay slimes or other waste) is borehole-injected into the Interlake Carbonates, at a depth of approximately 1,200 m to 1,400 m below surface.
 The disposal wells are provincially licensed and formation water in these extensive deep aquifers is naturally saline.